 What movie adaptation choice would you change if you could?

 So I’ve mentioned that Half-Blood is my favorite book and tied for my favorite movie, but my favorite part of the book didn’t make it into the film.
 At the end, when Snape is fleeing Hogwarts, Harry calls him a coward.
 In the book, Snape becomes enraged and yells at Harry not to call him a coward, and all the pain that Snape’s been carrying as he risks his life as a double-agent is right there in that one sentence.
+He’s such a complex character and I felt like that one line really spoke to that.
 And, for some reason, it didn’t make it into the film.
 I protest.

 If you could save any character that died who would it be?